School Safety Commission meets before submitting report to Gov. Hutchinson - NewsBreak

 Hot Springs Police Chief Chris Chapmond, the Chair of the Intelligence and Communications Subcommittee recommends closely monitoring the social media of potential shooters.

 “That will allow law enforcement to develop intelligence specialists,” Chapmond said.
-“Once those suspicious activity reporters come in we need to have the ability to track them.”Arkansas School Safety Commission meets at state capitol
+“Once those suspicious activity reporters come in we need to have the ability to track them.”Arkansas School Safety Commission reconvenes for first time in 4 years

 Other ideas mentioned Tuesday –keeping school and classroom doors locked at all times and more closely monitoring firearm sales in the state.